U.G.L.Y.

 "U.G.L.Y." is a song by American recording duo Daphne & Celeste.
 It was released on June 5, 2000, as the second single from their studio album, We Didn't Say That!.
 The song was written and composed by Michele Chiavarini, Tracy Kilrow, Michael Marz and S. Burkes, while its producer was Chiavarini.
-"U.G.L.Y." is a teen pop and bubblegum pop song with a cheerleading style, making it similar in this respect to Toni Basil's song "Mickey".
-Lyrically, the song is about people who Daphne & Celeste think are ugly.
+"U.G.L.Y." is a pop song with a cheerleading style, making it similar in this respect to Toni Basil's song "Mickey".
+Lyrically, the song consists of insults towards people Daphne & Celeste think are ugly.

-The song received mixed reviews from music critics, with some saying it was a good single, but many panning it and at least one reportedly saying it was "inappropriate and ridiculous".
-It is still the subject of criticism to this day due to its harsh lyrics.
-Although it received unfavorable reviews upon its release as a single, the song did very well in New Zealand, where it peaked at number seven (its highest position on any chart anywhere in the world).
-Elsewhere it wasn't quite so successful, but the single would later be immortalized in the American box office hit film Bring It On (released August 2000) and its accompanied soundtrack.
+Commercially, the song performed well in New Zealand, where it peaked at number seven (its highest position on a chart anywhere in the world).
+It also reached the top 20 in the UK and the top 40 in Australia and Ireland.
+The song would later be used in the American box office hit film Bring It On (released August 2000) and its accompanying soundtrack.

 Background

-After the release of their first single, "Ooh Stick You", the duo decided to release "U.G.L.Y." as the second single from their forthcoming album, We Didn't Say That!
+After the release of their first single, "Ooh Stick You", the duo decided to release "U.G.L.Y." as the second single from their debut album, We Didn't Say That!
 (2000).
 The song was written and composed by Michele Chiavarini, Tracy Kilrow, Michael Marz and S. Burkes, and was produced by Chiavarini.
-They took the chorus from a Fishbone song called "Ugly".
+The chorus is taken from the 1985 Fishbone song "Ugly".

 Critical reception

 Dean Carlson from AllMusic reviewed the album, but did not at that point intend to review the track itself.
 However, he did go on to review "U.G.L.Y." individually, giving it two and a half out of five stars when so doing.
 Andy Capper from NME said: "'UGLY' continues the playground putdown vibes of Daphne & Celeste's first single, 'Ooh Stick You'.
 It's a cool little tune, bolstered by a complete lack of irony or sickly kitsch vibes.
 Daphne & Celeste are queens in the making."

-Reaction and criticism

-Andy Capper's review of the song from NME is positive, but acknowledges nonetheless that it is "a bit ruder" than their previous single.
+Capper's review of the song was overall positive, but acknowledged nonetheless that it is "a bit ruder" than their previous single.

+Retrospective comments came from Alex Denney of Dazed, who called the song one "of the era's most demented pop songs" and "pitched-up playground taunts torn from the pages of Malcolm McLaren's wrong-pop rulebook" along with "Ooh Stick You", while Pete Cashmore of The Guardian described it as "tartrazine-addled trash-pop" and Tim Jonze of the same publication labeled it "chipmunk pop".